 The 5 Best Brut IPAs to Ring in the New Year

-In case you haven’t heard, Brut IPAs are having a moment.
-The brew burst onto the craft beer scene earlier this year, inspiring breweries across the country to pour their own versions of the emerging style.
+Brut IPAs burst onto the craft beer scene early in 2018, inspiring breweries across the country to pour their own versions of the emerging style.
 Light in color and very drinkable, the concept was born at the hands of Kim Sturdavant, brewmaster at San Francisco’s award-winning Social Kitchen & Brewery.